Square

 Square vs. Stripe vs. PayPal: Fee Comparison

-Square's pricing shines for in-person sales but is competitive online.
+Square's pricing shines for in-person sales but is pricier online since its 2026 increase.
 Here's how Square compares across different transaction types:

 ProcessorIn-PersonOnlineManual EntryMonthly Fee